 Although there’s no convincing evidence that doing household chores will lead to success in life, teaching our kids to do chores does have its value.

-Doing chores provides opportunities for children to participate and contribute to the family in meaningful ways.
+Doing chores provides opportunities for children to take part in and contribute to the family in meaningful ways.
 Having morally obligated responsibilities can become sources of strength and competence for resilient children5.
+They will also grow self-reliance and learn accountability.

-However, making kids do them will wipe out any benefits we thought we were having.
+However, making kids do them will wipe out any benefits we thought we were getting.
 We should motivate our children to do chores, not making them.

 Here are some tips on how to motivate kids to do chores.